zio/zio-zmx/docs/overview/metrics.md

 Finally, more complex metrics might require additional information to specify them completely.
 For example, within a [histogram](../metrics/index.md#histograms) we need to specify the buckets the observed values shall be counted in.

-Please refer to the [Metrics Reference](../metrics/index.md) for more information on the metrics currently supported.
+Please refer to

+* [Metrics Reference](../metrics/index.md) for more information on the metrics currently supported
+* [Prometheus Client](../metrics/prometheus.md) to learn more about the mapping from ZMX to Prometheus
+* [StatsD Client](../metrics/statsd.md) to learn more about the mapping from ZMX to Prometheus